xuanjiao/Robots_task_scheduling/README.md

 # Master Thesis: Exploiting Knowledge of Room Occupation for the Sche- duling of Navigation Tasks of a Fleet of Robots in Office Environments (2020)

+This is a robot system that can schedule robot tasks according to environmental information including room occupation.

 # Prerequisite
 [Ubuntu 16.04](https://ubuntu.com/tutorials/install-ubuntu-desktop-1604#1-overview)